 Vegetarian and gluten free options are always available, and vegan options are also available.
 Maggie Moses, a registered dietitian, provides advice on healthy food, and 212 prides itself on being able to accommodate diners with special dietary needs, including allergies to dairy (lactose), shellfish, and nuts.
 No peanut oil is used in the restaurant.

-212 Market has won Wine Spectator’s Award of Excellence each year for more than a decade.
+212 Market has won Wine Spectator’s Award of Excellence every year since 1999.
 212 Market Restaurant offers more than 100 wines plus a full bar.
 The restaurant also offers wine dinners and wine tastings (see the events calendar).

 Since 212 Market opened in 1992, the restaurant has practiced recycling and composting; scraps go to local farmers to feed their pigs and chickens; and leftover foods go to the Chattanooga Food Bank.
 The restaurant has solar panels on the roof and electric car chargers in the parking lot.
 For a more comphrehensive list of 212 Market’s green practices, click here.